peteGSX/petegsx.github.io/docs/rotary-encoder/overview.rst

 Software requirements
 =====================

-In order to use this with a DCC-EX CommandStation, it must be running the "rotary-encoder" branch of EX-CommandStation which is based on the current development branch:
+In order to use this with a DCC-EX CommandStation, the CommandStation must be running the "rotary-encoder" branch of EX-CommandStation which is based on the current development branch:

 `EX-CommandStation rotary-encoder branch <https://github.com/DCC-EX/CommandStation-EX/tree/rotary-encoder>`_

+Refer to :doc:`/rotary-encoder/ex-rail-integration` and the `DCC-EX documentation <https://dcc-ex.com/ex-turntable/test-and-tune.html#controlling-ex-turntable-with-a-rotary-encoder>`_ for further information on how this interacts with an EX-CommandStation.

 Hardware requirements
 =====================